 Use this free printable when you need a quick Halloween activity for your little monsters.
 It gives them counting practice with a seasonal theme.

 Label mini pumpkin bowls with numbers, and write equations on wood craft sticks.
-Kids do the sum and place the sticks into the correct pumpkin.
+Kids calculate the sums and place the sticks into the correct pumpkin.

 Stuff empty plastic bottles with cotton balls to turn them into ghost bowling pins, then have fun knocking them down.
-You can even turn this into a math activity by having kids tally or graph the number of pins they get on each turn.
+You can even turn this into a math activity by having kids tally or graph the number of pins they knock down on each turn.

 What kid wouldn’t love to see a ghost rocket flying through the air?
 This is a science demo that’s always fun to see in action.